 Q: Can you paint Live while a band is playing at a venue?

-A: Probably not – There’s a hell of a mess plus although the action painting looks haphazard, it’s meticulously planned.
-Live music is often different to a recorded version and I would feel somewhat pretentious if for example the Bass player decided to go off on a solo and I carried on painting.
+A: Probably not – There’s a hell of a mess so I keep that contained in studio.
+Plus, although the action painting looks haphazard, it’s meticulously planned.
+Live music is often different to a recorded version and I would feel somewhat pretentious if for example the Bass player decided to go off on a unplanned solo during a live gig and I carried on painting.